 LLM, RAG, and Agent Security: Prompt Injection, Tool Permissions, and Boundary-Aware Defense

 The security architecture of an autonomous Agentic LLM ecosystem extends far beyond the foundational model weights.
-When integrating Retrieval-Augmented Generation (RAG) and Tool/Function Calling, the trust boundary expands exponentially.
+Once a system gains retrieval-augmented generation and tool calling, the trust boundary does not merely widen — it changes in kind: before, only user input reached the model; afterwards, third-party retrieved content does too, and the model cannot structurally distinguish the two.
 Indirect Prompt Injection via poisoned vector space embeddings represents a critical vulnerability where untrusted data subverts semantic routing and escalates privileges to execute unauthorized tool calls.

 1. Prompt Injection at the Vector Database Level